Home » Water Quality » Water Test » How to Test Nitrates in Water (Step-By-Step)

 How does nitrate poisoning cause thyroid malformations?

 Consuming elevated concentrations of nitrates can inhibit iodine uptake in the thyroid gland.
-The impairment of iodine trapping in the thyroid gland is goitrogenic and may result in malformations in the gland.
+If the thyroid gland is blocked from using iodine, it can grow bigger and may even stop working.

 Conclusion

-Although nitrates are naturally found in common dietary sources like veggies, a more than 10 mg/L presence of them in drinking water can cause various health conditions like blue baby syndrome in infants and many forms of cancer in adults.
-To prevent such consequences, EPA recommends testing water at least once a year for nitrate levels.
+Although nitrates are naturally found in common dietary sources like veggies, drinking water with more than 10 mg/L of nitrates can cause various health conditions like blue baby syndrome in infants and many forms of cancer in adults.
+To protect against such health effects, the EPA recommends testing water for nitrate levels at least once a year.

-To that end, you might send a water sample to an EPA-certified water testing lab, ask local departments whether they have relevant water testing kits, or purchase your own kit online.
+To test your water, you can send a sample to an EPA-certified lab, ask local departments whether they have relevant water testing kits, or purchase your own kit online.

-If the tests show an alarming presence of nitrates in water, you may start working on solutions.
-Currently, a reverse osmosis system or a countertop water distiller are the best household solutions to deal with nitrates.
+If the tests show an alarming presence of nitrates in your water, you need to address the issue quickly.
+Currently, reverse osmosis systems and countertop water distillers are the best household solutions to deal with nitrates.

 We HATE spam.
 Your e-mail will never sold or shared!